Thursday 18 July 2019

 • The keeper has been made long enough to be used on larger diameter GH8 or GH12 dynamos.

-• Once the Dynohub was re-assembled the power output proved to be uncompromised by having been disassembled.
+• Once the Dynohub was re-assembled the power output proved to be not compromised by having been disassembled and the keeper used.

-• The tapered fingers of the coil iron as the magnetic flux lessens would not be done to save materials cost, unlike a modern design.
-I can not see is not part of some voltage regulation strategy mentioned in the patent.
-Any power saving would be trivial due to magnetising loss is reduced.
+• The tapered fingers of the coil iron as the magnetic flux lessens would not be done to save materials cost.
+I can not see a voltage regulation strategy in this design.
+Any power saving would be trivial due to magnetising loss being reduced by using less iron.

 The assembly did not need cleaning but I did rub the parts with a little grease.
 I am advised that the gaps between the magnet poles can be cleaned with a pipe cleaner.